appsmithorg/appsmith-docs/website/docs/connect-data/reference/aws-lambda.md

 <dd>

 Name of the function you intend to trigger or execute.
-Additionally, you can enable *JS* to dynamically update the function name.
+Additionally, you can enable *JS* to dynamically update the function name using Mustache binding `{{}}`

 </dd>